Shank2358/TS-Conv/README.md

 # TS-Conv
 Task-wise Sampling Convolutions for Arbitrary-Oriented Object Detection in Aerial Images

+Code is coming soon.